bogden1/wellcome_topics/presentations/README.md

 Be aware that a lot of the information is in the presenter notes.

+**Content Warning** These presentations include visualisations generated from historical texts.
+There is potential for these to surface offensive material.
+To the best of my knowledge this only happens in the "Chunks and Comparisons" presentation and I have included a slide at the beginning of this presentation with a specific warning.

 Presentation | Date (all in 2024) | Subject
 --- | --- | ---
 [Collaborative Experimentation](https://github.com/bogden1/wellcome_topics/raw/main/presentations/visit1.pptx) | Wednesday 1<sup>st</sup> May | Introduction to the project.